-In disposal 3 (Table 9), The multivariate effect from density and inner friction angle with 65% significance level suggests a linearity effect for adhesivity value in Eq.
-(7).
-This relation describes that the R-squared value is 0.6601, and 66.01 % from adhesivity value is affected by density and inner friction angle.

-Every 1 g/cm3 of increased density would increase 0.57 the adhesivity value.
-Every 1° of increased inner friction angle would increase 0.009379 kg/cm^2 the adhesivity value.
-Correlation from these parametric has a percentage error of 34%.
-The correlation from these multivariate equations is shown in Fig. 10.
+In disposal 3 (Table 9), the multivariate effect from density and internal friction angle with 50% significance level suggests a linearity effect for adhesivity value in Eq.
+(7), which also agrees with the previous studies that used a similar parameter [17].
+This relation describes that the R-squared value is 0.5052 and 50.52% from adhesivity value is affected by water content, cohesion, and internal friction angle.
+Every 1% increased water content would increase 1.768 kPa the adhesivity value.
+The correlation between each variable is shown in Fig.10.
+Every 1 kPa of increased cohesion would decrease 0.3255 kPa the adhesivity value.
+Every 1° of increased internal friction angle would increase 3.0111 kPa the adhesivity value.